Sustainable Engineering Minor

 Why Minor in Sustainable Engineering?

-A minor in Sustainable Engineering can broaden job options.
-According to the Houston Chronicle, engineers with training in sustainability are often employed by government agencies (e.g. U.S. Environmental Protection Agency, Nuclear Regulatory Commission, NASA), conservation groups, and private industries (e.g. automotive, aerospace, and defense industries and electric utilities).
-They help the agencies and industries reduce their impact on the environment and use energy more efficiently.
+A minor in sustainable engineering can broaden job options.
+According to the Houston Chronicle, engineers with training in sustainability are often employed by government agencies (e.g. U.S. Environmental Protection Agency, Nuclear Regulatory Commission, NASA), conservation groups, and private industry (e.g. automotive, aerospace, and defense industries and electric utilities).
+They help agencies and industry reduce their impact on the environment and use energy more efficiently.

 What is the Difference Between Sustainable Engineering and Environmental Engineering?